opencmii/codecharge/README.md

 ##Minimum Requirements

-* Design Template: CodeCharge Studio 5.X
+* Design Template: CodeCharge Studio 5.X .The design template provided needs to be added either to the installed CodeChargeStudio files or in the Design folder of an existing project.
-* Demos: LAMP stack** (Linux-Apache-MySQL-PHP).
+* Demos: The demo application was generated to be used in a LAMP stack** (Linux-Apache-MySQL-PHP).
+By example, if using Bitnami LAMPP distribution based on XAMPP, the demo applicaiton needs to be copied into c:\xampp\htdocs folder, and have the schema found in the data folder created on the corresponding MySQL database, using the default credential (username/password) found in the Common.php (which should be changed by the user).

 ##Additional Notes

-* wet-boew-codecharge vs wet-boew-php:

-Codecharge variant provides re-usable Master Templates for CodeCharge, which are independent of the generator language used (php,.net,perl,C##,...)
-Some demos are provided, all generated in php, ready to use on any Apache MySQL PHP infrastructure.
-They showcase the re-usability of the clf themes and a MVC based application framework.
-Web developers can focus on content, and re-use the same content across all themes provided.
-Html and php code files are completely separated (.php and .html), keeping a clear separation between presentation and code.
+* wet-boew-codecharge vs wet-boew-php: wet-boew-codecharge provides re-useable Design template to implement clf while wet-boew-php is a full php based framework to be used to make php based pages. wet-boew-codecharge requries the use of CodechargeStudio 5.x while wet-boew-php only need php.

+Also, in wet-boew-codecharge, presentation and domain code are clearly separated respectively in .html and .php code files.
-All user interface language variables are defined in external resource text file, one per language, for easier maintenance.
+Last, all user interface language variables are defined in external resource text file, one per language, for easier maintenance.

 * Demo environment tailoring**

 Although demo provided is generated ready for a LAMP system architecture environment (Linux Apache MySQL PHP), it can be re-generated for other combination of language/dbms.
-This capability requires a licensed copy of CCS.
+The capability to re-generate the demo-ccs demo application in a different languages and DBMS is an awesome feature of CodechargeStudio, which requires however a full licensed copy of CCS.

-To run demo on Windows: Get CodechargeStudio, open demo project file, change output file format from Unix/Linux to Windows, and re-generate demo.

-To run demo using ASP/dotnet/JSP/Coldfusion: Get CodechargeStudio, open demo project file, change Code Language, and re-generate demo.

-To run demo with MSAccess/Oracle/MSSQL/DB2/PostgresSQL: Get CodechargeStudio, , open demo project file, change database connections, and re-generate demo.
-Conversion of schema from MySQL SQL syntax to the other SQL dbms may be required.

 FILES
 dist-ccs\Projects:	Folder that contains a generated demo application, using the re-useable design component (clf) dist-ccs\Components:	Folder that contains the re-useable CodeChargeStudio 5.X Design Templates,
 						starting with theme-gcwu-intranet